 Trans-Atlantic Studies Program

 The TAS program offers innovative degree or certificate options for both graduate students and undergraduates interested in trans-Atlantic relations, political culture or comparative public policy through a US-European consortium.
 This program was developed at the UW and eight other universities in 1996-97 with a grant from the US Department of Education's Fund for the Improvement of Post Secondary Education (FIPSE) and the European Commission.
-Our US partners in this consortium are the University of North Carolina at Chapel Hill and Duke University.
+Our US partner in this consortium is the University of North Carolina at Chapel Hill.
 Our European partners are the University of Bath (UK), the Universite' de Paris III (France), the Freie Universitat Berlin (Germany), Humboldt-Universitat zu Berlin (Germany), the Universita' degli Studi di Siena (Italy) Sciences Po (France), Charles University (Prague) and the Universidad Carlos III of Madrid (Spain).
 All of the European universities involved originally began their collaboration when they established Euromasters, a 12-month graduate program focusing on contemporary European political culture.
 Our TAS program builds on the Euromasters foundation to provide unique programmatic opportunities for both American and European students.

 The University of Washington's membership in the consortium allows it to send approximately six UW students each fall quarter to participate in the Core Module of the Euromasters program at the University of Bath.
 There the UW students study contemporary European politics and society with students enrolled in the Euromasters program.
 After the fall quarter at Bath, the UW students return to Seattle in the winter quarter to complete the American Module of the program.
 These two modules together constitute the Certificate in Trans-Atlantic Studies, a program open to UW graduate and undergraduate students enrolled in any relevalent discipline (i.e. International Studies, Political Science, Public Affairs, etc.).